BIOL275-MSUM/lab-6-comparing-two-means-gt3637ut/Lab-6-README.md

 ## Question A

 > Test the hypothesis that the tributaries have no effect on the number
 > of species of electric fish.
-Welch’s t ttest

 ``` r
 fish_ttest <- t.test(species ~ location, data = fish_long)